 The Europe Competitiveness and Inclusive Growth Lab is a second workstream under this umbrella and is a joint effort between the World Economic Forum, the European Investment Bank and the think tank Bruegel.
 The Lab presented results of the first phase at AM17, providing detailed diagnosis of the competitiveness and inclusive growth challenges in Europe and identifying areas for public-private collaboration at the EU and sub-regional level.
 Preliminary diagnosis was presented at the Annual Meeting 2016 where business partners had the opportunity to participate in a session to begin the prioritization and defining the work flow for the year.

 The MENA workstream stems from a demand and a mandate given to the World Economic Forum by members of the MENA Regional Business Council (RBC) at the Dead Sea summit in May 2015 when top executives from the Middle East and North Africa Regional Business Council (RBC) explored new action-oriented solutions to the challenges facing the region.
 As a key outcome of the meeting, members of the RBC mandated the World Economic Forum to identify priority areas for actionable policy reforms.
 A discussion paper summarizing the outcomes of the consultation has been prepared and presented to members of the RBC.
 Selecting six potential areas to be accelerated through public-private partnerships: enhance the efficiency of the labour market, modernize bankruptcy and insolvency regulation, simplify the process of creating a company, reduce bureaucracy and strengthen government capacity to reinforce contracts, build a functional arbitration hub in the region, and improving governance and transparency.
-The Lab will further build on collaboration between the World Economic Forum and the World Bank on the production of a MENA Competitiveness Report based on the Global Competitiveness Report.
+The Lab will further build on collaboration between the World Economic Forum, the IFC and the Islamic Development Bank on the production of the Arab World Competitiveness Report based on the Global Competitiveness Report.

 A final workstream focuses on ASEAN with interest from several countries in the region to build on the Global Competitiveness Report insights and identify regional action agendas.